w3f/research/docs/polkadot/networking/3-avail-valid.md

 These should be gossiped every few seconds, and allows the participants to know when the stages of the protocol begin and end, details below.

-The data of the actual pieces are distributed via a topology separate from the broadcast medium:
+The data of the pieces are distributed via the following communication links:

-Recall that we have a disjoint partition of N validators into C sets of parachain validators, each set having size N/C. For our purposes for this subprotocol, we will randomly assign a co-ordinate (c, i) to every validator, with c in [0, C) and i in [0, N/C).
-Fixing c and varying i defines a particular parachain validator set; varying c and fixing i defines what we'll call a particular validator "ring".
-This name is only meant to be very slightly suggestive, the precise structure and its justification will be described below.

-The random assignment must be a deterministic but unpredictable assignment that every validator can calculate in the same way.
-For this purpose, we can use some entropy extracted from the chain at a position (height) determined by the current period, to seed a deterministic shuffle algorithm across the entire set of validators.
-The actual input seed must be pre-processed from the on-chain entropy, e.g. via HKDF, such that it is not re-used in any other security context.

-**Example**: Let's say we have 20 validators `[a, b, c, ..., t]` and 5 parachains.
-The co-ordinates of the validators could look like such `[a: (0, 0), b: (0, 1), c: (0, 2), d: (0, 3), e: (1, 0), ..., t: (4, 3)]`.
-The validator set of the first parachain would be `[a, b, c, d]`.
-The first validator ring would be `[a, e, i, m, q]`, the second `[b, f, j, n, r]`.

-We assume that all nodes can reach each other directly via the physical topology.
-(For an extension that relaxes this assumption, see [Sentry node proxies](#sentry-node-proxies)).
-In terms of actual communication, a validator will be expected to communicate with:

-- all other validators in their "ring"
+1. all validators in their in-neighbour set, as defined by in the overlay topology below
-- all other validators in the same preliminary-check set; this is the same as the parachain validator set
+2. all other validators in the same preliminary-check set; this is the same as the parachain validator set
-- all other validators in the same approval-checking set
+3. all other validators in the same approval-checking set

-This communication is to be done via short-term [QUIC](https://quicwg.org/base-drafts/draft-ietf-quic-transport.html) connections.
+In addition to data, the aforementioned metadata may also be passed along links (2) and (3), to improve performance.

+These links represent the majority of traffic flow in our A&V networking protocol.
+They are short-term [QUIC](https://quicwg.org/base-drafts/draft-ietf-quic-transport.html) connections.
 These have a low connection setup latency (0- or 1-RTT), and maintaining a connection also uses up no OS-level resources.
-So it is generally unproblematic to have a few hundred of them.
-This communication represents the majority of traffic flow in our A&V networking protocol.
+So it is generally unproblematic to have a few hundred of them open at once, or to repeatedly open and close them.
+Empirical runtime performance data will be needed to properly choose the best approach.

 The protocol runs in several phases and stages.
 Every node acts both in the distributor and distributee role, but not every role is active in every stage.
 A summary follows: